John LeKay: Life and work

 1990–1994, he made "pour paintings" out of acrylic lacquer metallic car paint, using a hair dryer on some and putting others on a see-saw, swivel table to turn and tilt the paintings to create different shapes as the paint ran.
 His inspiration for such works came from looking at a science catalogue's microscopic slides of viruses, bacteria, AIDS, bubonic plague and cancer, which he described as "quite beautiful under a microscope".
 The Watercourse Way by Alan Watts suggested the idea of minimal effort.

-In 1991, he exhibited in the group show The Interrupted Life at the New Museum of Contemporary Life, New York, and showed Cryonic Suspension Dewar, a container filled with liquid Nitrogen at -196 °C, 320 °F below zero, a temperature which prevents biochemical and metabolic activity.
+In 1991, he exhibited in the group show The Interrupted Life at the New Museum of Contemporary Life, New York, and showed his Cryonic Suspension Dewar, a container filled with liquid nitrogen at -196 °C, 320 °F below zero, a temperature which prevents biochemical and metabolic activity.
 LeKay's intention was for a collector to buy the piece, in order to be frozen in it, when they died.